 The drug works for severe (cystic) acne, providing long-lasting and sometimes complete reduction of acne for 80 percent of patients.
-However, clear skin may be accompanied by serious side effects like Crohn’s disease, birth defects and suicide.
+However, clear skin may be accompanied by serious side effects like Crohn’s disease.

-Following numerous reports of adverse events – and after doctors noted potential dangers with the drug and the FDA issued a black-box warning, Roche recalled Accutane in 2009.
+Following numerous reports of adverse events – and after doctors noted potential dangers with the drug and the FDA issued a black-box warning, Roche stopped manufacturing Accutane in 2009.
 Generic brands of the medication — Amnesteen, Claravis and Sotret — are still available.

 Uses of Accutane